cheeseweasel/amz_sp_api/lib/vendor-direct-fulfillment-sandbox-test-data-api-model/README.md

 end

 api_instance = AmzSpApi::VendorDirectFulfillmentSandboxTestDataApiModel::VendorDFSandboxtransactionstatusApi.new
-transaction_id = 'transaction_id_example' # String | The transaction identifier returned in the response to the generateOrderScenarios operation.
+transaction_id = 'transaction_id_example' # String | The transaction identifier returned in the response for the `generateOrderScenarios` operation.

 begin